World War I defences of Australia: Garrison duties

 For the remainder of the war the Australian Government was concerned that German surface raiders or submarines could enter Australian waters, or that Japan could start a war in the Pacific if the Allied forces in France suffered a significant defeat.
 To guard against these threats, reserve infantry and artillery units were periodically activated for garrison duties.
 A total of between 3,000 and 4,000 soldiers were on active service at any point in time.
 As well as manning coastal defences, these soldiers patrolled the coastline near major cities and guarded vital infrastructure such as water reservoirs and undersea telegraph cable landing points.
 The coastal defences were generally manned on a skeleton basis, though reservists were available to fully activate them if a threat developed.
-The restriction on militia gunners serving overseas was lifted in 1916, and those who volunteered for the AIF were often posted to the 36th (Australian) Heavy Artillery Group.
+The restriction on coastal artillery personnel serving overseas was relaxed in early 1915, when the Australian Government decided to form a heavy artillery brigade for service in France, initially drawing on permanent members of the garrison artillery.
+The unit was later designated the 36th (Australian) Heavy Artillery Group.